How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - FTC: The FTC's Safeguards Rule under the Gramm-Leach-Bliley Act (GLBA) requires financial institutions to develop a security plan for customer data.

-- HIPAA: Healthcare providers must implement a WDSP to comply with the Health Insurance Portability and Accountability Act (HIPAA) and protect patient data.
+- HIPAA: Healthcare providers must implement a WISP to comply with the Health Insurance Portability and Accountability Act (HIPAA) and protect patient data.

 - Regulatory Compliance: Avoid fines and penalties by adhering to agency-specific requirements.